Column Twisted Reed-Solomon Codes as MDS Codes: Column Twisted Reed-Solomon Codes

-\end{theorem} \begin{proof} It remains to show that $C_2(b,c)$ is nonequivalent to RS code or extended RS code.
+\begin{proof} It remains to show that $C_2(b,c)$ is nonequivalent to any RS code or extended RS code.
 We only show the case $C_2(b,c)$.
-The Shur product of $C_2(b,c)$ has a generator matrix $G_2(b,c)* G_2(b,c)$ whose rows are
+The Schur product of $C_2(b,c)$ has a generator matrix $G_2(b,c)* G_2(b,c)$ whose rows are

 If $k\geq 3$, choosing $(i,j)=(0,2), (1,1)$ respectively, we obtain two rows

 and

 In this case, the difference of the above two vectors is